 Chris is an Associate in Ryan Swanson’s Litigation group.
-He recently relocated to Seattle from Macon, Georgia, where he has been practicing law with a mid-size firm since 2017.
-Chris joins Ryan Swanson with significant litigation experience, having served as lead counsel in many complex commercial cases.
-He has extensive experience practicing in the trial, appellate, and supreme courts as well as numerous arbitration matters.
+In 2021, Chris relocated to Seattle from Macon, Georgia, where he had been practicing law since 2017.
+Chris joined Ryan Swanson with significant litigation experience, having served as lead counsel in many complex litigation cases.
+He has extensive experience practicing in the trial, appellate, and supreme courts as well as in numerous arbitration matters.

 Chris has extensive experience representing clients in construction disputes.
 In 2018, Chris represented a general contractor defending a multi-million dollar negligent construction claim in the Middle District of Georgia.
-That litigation was resolved after Chris successfully briefed a certified question at the Supreme Court of Georgia which ruled in the general contractor’s favor on disputed novel issues of law.
-Chris went on the file a motion for summary judgment based on the Supreme Court’s favorable finding, and the matter was resolved in the general contractor’s favor as a matter of law.
+That litigation was resolved after Chris successfully briefed a certified question at the Supreme Court of Georgia which ruled in the general contractor’s favor on novel issues of law.
+Chris went on to file a motion for summary judgment based on the Supreme Court’s favorable finding, and the matter was resolved in the general contractor’s favor.

-In 2017, Chris developed a crop insurance practice and has been successfully arbitrating crop insurance disputes ever since.
+In 2017, Chris developed a crop insurance practice and has been arbitrating crop insurance disputes for both insurance carriers and farmers ever since.
 Chris has represented approved insurance providers in numerous disputed claims including multi-peril and whole farm revenue crop insurance matters.
-For example in 2019, Chris represented an approved insurance provider who denied a whole farm revenue policy claim.
+For example, in 2019, Chris represented an approved insurance provider who denied a whole farm revenue policy claim.
 That matter was successfully resolved in Chris’ client’s favor when the arbitrator found that the claim was correctly denied under the Federal Crop Insurance Act.

-Chris serves a wide-array of corporate clients offering numerous services including entity formation, contract review, drafting, and analysis, dispute negotiation, liability planning, regulatory compliance, and much more.
+Chris serves a wide-array of corporate clients offering numerous services including entity formation, contract review, contract drafting, legal issue analysis, dispute negotiation, liability planning, regulatory compliance, and much more.

 Outside of work, Chris is an avid outdoorsman.
 Prior to pursuing law practice, Chris was an outdoor guide in Wyoming.
 Today, he spends his free time hiking with his border collie, Echo, boating in summers, and snowboarding in the winters.
 Chris moved to Washington in 2021, and he currently resides in Bellevue.